 - Only pack a carry-on.

 - Dress in layers to keep from getting hypothermia.

-- Eat a meal, preferably before you get to an overpriced airport, but definitely before you get on the flight.
+- Eat a meal, preferably at the free lounge, but definitely before you get on the flight.

 - Bring snacks and drinks.

 - Go in prepared.
-Just remember that for all this shit you’ve saved $500+ per ticket.
-I consider it well worth it.
+Just remember that for all this shit you’ve saved $200-300 per ticket.
+Consider it well worth it.